 Hamburg Dungeon is right under the Miniature Wonderland (Miniatur Wunderland).
 It is an interactive journey through Hamburg’s history in a way that makes it scary as well as funny at the same time.

-20 | Go for a Boat Tour and Experience Hamburg Sightseeing from Water
+26) Do a Boat Tour and See Hamburg from the Water

 If you want to check out Hamburg’s attractions from a different perspective, you can opt for a boat tour.
 Almost all the tours will take you through Hamburg’s many canals as well as Alster Lake and Speicherstadt Lake.